We started our first full

 Cristo

-Redentor (Christ the Redeemer) overlooks one of the world's most spectacular
+Redentor (Christ the Redeemer) overlooks one of the

 views.